ostroproject/ostro-os/doc/howtos/building-images.rst

 uncomment it.
 This will also add some recommended software to the ``ostro-image-noswupd`` reference image, see below for details.

+By default, remote access via ssh is not permitted, but you can learn how to configure Ostro OS to allow this in your development image in this :ref:`authorized-keys` tech note.

 Production Images
 -----------------